tektutor/openshift-march-2026/Day1/README.md

 <pre>
 - is the blueprint of a Container, similar to OS ISO files we download for installing Ubuntu or Windows OS
 - using a Container Image, we can create multiple containers
-- Container Image names might in some case resemble like an OS, they Container Images don't represent a OS
+- Container Image names might in some case resemble like an OS, the Container Images don't represent a OS
   - OS Container Image will have mostly the following software tools
     - Package Manager
       - used to install/uninstall/upgrade softwares
-    - comes with minimal linux commands
+    - comes with very minimal linux commands
-    - never comes with OS Kernel or full sets of linux commands
+    - never comes with OS Kernel or full set of linux commands
-- Container Images are conservatively built to reduce the size of image, hence few commands are supported within a container
+- Container Images are conservatively built to reduce the size of image, hence only minimal commands are supported within a container, but we can install required tools on demand by creating a custom image
 - Usually Container Image will have
   - One main application with all its dependent libraries and Web/App Servers(if required) to run one single application
 </pre>

 ## Info - Containers
 <pre>